xJonathanLEI/starkli/book/src/providers.md

 > ℹ️ **Note**
 >
-> When no provider option is supplied, Starkli falls back to using the sequencer gateway provider for the `goerli-1` network.
+> When no provider option is supplied, Starkli falls back to using the sequencer gateway provider for the `goerli` network.

 ## JSON-RPC